mchjess/t1a3python/README.md

    Actions - Initial issue with tasks not saving to the list of tasks.
 Error addressed with syntax change and addition of confirmation of task added.

     Second test - failed.

-(Task class causing an issue when adding a new task.
+    Actions - (Task class causing an issue when adding a new task.
 Category option removed and problem solved.)

     Third test - passed.